KevinPike/cododemo/README.md

 - Docker containers require links in order to communicate between peers
 - Docker links have behaviors (see link ambassadors)
 - Docker wants you to build, test and deploy the same container instance
+- each Docker instance refers to itself as localhost and 127.0.0.1 (new)

 ** neither CoreOS nor Docker are going to create a transparent environment or experience.
 Getting to that level would potentially compromise security or create operational issues that the environments intend to prevent (FUD)